BIG HEAD

 Saddle fitting

-So what do you look for with saddle fit?
+So what do you look for with a saddle fitting?

-Firstly, notice what your horse does when you approach with the saddle - is he/she trying to move away, pinning their ears, head tossing or even trying to nip you as you put the saddle on or girth it up?
+Firstly, if you already own your saddle notice what your horse does when you approach with the saddle - is he/she trying to move away, pinning their ears, head tossing or even trying to nip you as you put the saddle on or girth it up?
 If so, they are probably trying to tell you that something is very uncomfortable for them.

-Using a thick pad to overcome your problems can be useful when your horse's condition is lighter but shouldn't be used to compensate for an ill-fitting saddle.
-It would be like putting thick socks on with shoes that are already too tight.
-Ideally a thick pad should be used with a well fitting saddle to help dissipate the riders weight and act as a shock absorber.
+Using a thick pad to overcome your problems can be useful when your horse's condition is lighter but shouldn't be used to compensate for an ill-fitting saddle, although it is better than nothing.
+If the saddle is too small It would be like putting thick socks on with shoes that are already too tight.
+Ideally a thick high quality pad should be used with a well fitting saddle to help dissipate the riders weight and act as a shock absorber.
 Sheepskin seat savers also help to absorb shock and are a great benefit to you and your horse.
+I recommend Skito pads, which are used by many enduarnce riders because they are developed using the latest technology, and good materials.

 It should also be easy to run your hand freely behind the shoulder as illustrated in the top photo.
 If you have trouble freely running your hand between the shoulder and the widest point of the gullet (see photo), then it’s probably too narrow for your horse.